 Do you offer hotel/airport pick-up?

-We offer hotel and airport pic-up.
+We offer hotel and airport pick-up.
 As you continue with your booking, there will be an option to input flight details or hotel names.

 Do I need a Visa?

-A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border and Kerung on the Nepal-China border.
+A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border, and Kerung on the Nepal-China border.

 Outside of Nepal, A visa can also be obtained at the nearest Nepal Embassy or Diplomatic Mission.